Pumpkin Apple Soup Recipe

 Carrots – Add some carrots to the soup.
 It will make the soup sweeter.

-Bacon – Chop a few slices of bacon and cook them along with pumpkin and apples.
+Bacon – Chop a few slices of bacon and cook them with pumpkin and apples.
 Keep the remaining recipe the same.
 Top the soup with crispy bacon and serve hot.

 Serving Suggestions